PeakyHell/personal-website-docs/other/pc_specs.md

 In this documentation we will review some computer components terminologies to better understand them and help you choose your components for your computer.

+Here is a useful website that helps you build your computer with compatibles components : [PCPartPicker](https://pcpartpicker.com/)

 # CPU

 ## Cores